zach-c-d/zachdonsky.xyz/src/pages/projects/ButtonQ/index.md

 </article>

-ButtonQ is wifi-connected button and a screen that showed advertisements to customers waiting in line to checkout.
+ButtonQ is a wifi-connected button and a screen that showed advertisements to customers waiting in line to checkout.

 Whenever a cashier became available they could press their _button_ and the screen would flash the number of the available checkout aisle to _queue_ the next customer.

-TechTAP sold the system to a supplier of grocery store lighting solutions down in Nashville.
+TechTAP sold the system to a supplier of grocery store lighting solutions in Nashville.

 </article>